Jun 02, 2023

 - Students interested in working with patients having chronic conditions (such as cardiac, pulmonary) in a clinical setting should choose Clinical Exercise Science.

-- Students interested in pursuing graduate studies in exercise or rehabilitative sciences (such as physical therapy, occupational therapy, chiropractic medicine, physician’s assistant, kinesiology, biomechanics, exercise physiology) should choose Movement Science.
+- Students interested in pursuing graduate studies in exercise or rehabilitative sciences (such as athletic training, physical therapy, occupational therapy, chiropractic medicine, physician’s assistant, kinesiology, biomechanics, exercise physiology) should choose Movement Science.
 Additional information on exercise science career opportunities can be found online through the following organizations: American College of Sports and Medicine, National Strength and Conditioning Association, and American Society of Exercise Physiologists.

 For a checklist of the University’s graduation requirements, see the Academic Policies & University Requirements section of this catalog.
 Specific academic requirements for Exercise and Rehabilitative Sciences majors are described within each major.